 Back or Chest Tattoos

-Tattoos on the chest or back must be covered by wearing a properly fitting short sleeve uniform shirt with no portion of the tattoo showing.
+Tattoos on the chest or back must be covered by wearing a properly fitting short-sleeve uniform shirt with no portion of the tattoo showing.
+If the tattoo cannot be concealed wearing a short-sleeve shirt, a long-sleeve shirt and tie must be worn to cover the tattoo.

 Hand, Finger, and Wrist Tattoos